jetweedy/twilio-wyzant-puppeteer/README.md

 npm install
 ```

+You'll also need to make sure you have Chrome installed.
+If you're in Ubuntu/Linux, you can try the Chrome parts of these instructions: [https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/)

 You have to have accounts on both [Twilio](https://twilio.com) and [Wyzant](https://www.wyzant.com/tutorsignupstart) to use this app.
 Once you do, create a .env file and include the following variables:

 ```